 Leon Leach MBA, PhD and Tacey A. Rosolowski PhD

-Dr. Leach begins this segment with a brief overview of his modest family beginnings in Port Norris, New Jersey, where his father worked as an oyster fisherman.
+Dr. Leach begins this chapter with a brief overview of his modest family beginnings in Port Norris, New Jersey, where his father worked as an oyster fisherman.
 (He tells an anecdote about owning his own boat at the age of twelve.)
 He then shifts to the educational and professional path.
 He begins with his long relationship with The Prudential Insurance Company of America (1963 – 1973) where he began working while earning his Associates Degree from Cumberland County College in New Jersey (conferred 1969).
 Dr. Leach explains that he didn’t have the money to go to college, so he worked full time at Prudential (with claims) and attended class at night for virtually all of his schooling, including his undergraduate work at Rutgers University (B.S.
 1973) and his studies for his M.B.A. at Widener University (1976).
 Once he received his MBA, he was fast-tracked at Prudential, leading to an opportunity to serve as Vice President of Marketing in Nashville, Tennessee.

 -